The symposium covered trends in battery research and their prospects for sustainable energy storage.

 Energy Architect Dr. Maarten van Blijderveen from electricity network company Qirion, daughter company of Alliander, gave a presentation on energy planning, taking into account emission of greenhouse gasses, use of materials, and space and required labor His message was that there is by far insufficient availability of lithium for enabling the energy transition on a world scale but even for our own country.

 It was a very interesting symposium with 90 participants, lots of interaction and lively discussions.

-This symposium is organized by the KIVI Department of Technical Physics, KIVI Students Twente and C.T.S.G.
+Organized by KIVI Department of Technical Physics, KIVI Students Twente and Study Association C.T.S.G.
 Alembic.

 |Walk in with coffee and tea

 |Welcome by dr. Jan Botman, Chairman KIVI Technische Fysica